-A key prediction of the two-site hypothesis is that disrupting the PT should reduce the cooperativity (i.e., Hill coefficient) of the response of SMN2 exon 7 to risdiplam, but not the cooperativity of the response to branaplam.
-To test this prediction, we used qPCR to obtain risdiplam dose-response curves for SMN2 minigenes that carried either the wild-type PT or one of three previously reported PT disruptions: 25T26T (ref.), $\Delta$ 22-27 (ref.), and $\Delta$ 17-28 (ref.); see Fig. 5B.
-We then used these data to infer the parameters of an empirical quantitative model for concentration-dependent drug effect (Fig. 5C,D), which builds on the drugeffect model of Fig. 2B.
-This model has four parameters: (i) context strength of the target exon (S); (ii) maximal drug effect ( $E{max}$ ); (iii) concentration of two-fold drug effect ( $EC{2x}$ ); and (iv) Hill coefficient (H).
-Note that this model is parameterized using $EC{2x}$ instead of the more standard $EC{50}$ (the concentration of drug that yields PSI halfway between basal PSI and saturation PSI); the reasons for this are presented in SI Sec.
+25T26T (ref.
+54), $\Delta 22-27$ (ref.
+21), and $\Delta 17-28$ (ref.
+18); see Fig. 5B.
+We then used these data to infer the parameters of an empirical quantitative model for concentration-dependent drug effect (Fig. 5C, D), which builds on the drug-effect model of Fig. 2B.
+This model has four parameters: (i) context strength of the target exon (S); (ii) maximal drug effect (E{max}); (iii) concentration of two-fold drug effect (EC{2x}); and (iv) Hill coefficient (H).
+Note that this model is parameterized using EC{2x} instead of the more standard EC50 (the concentration of drug that yields PSI halfway between basal PSI and saturation PSI); the reasons for this are presented in SI Sec.
 3.4.
-After defining this model, a Bayesian inference procedure was then used to infer values for these four parameters from each dose-response curve (SI Sec.
+After defining this model, a

+Bayesian inference procedure was used to infer values for these four parameters from each dose-response curve (SI Sec.
 4.4).
 The resulting parameter values are shown in Table S1.
-Contrary to the cooperative formulation of the two-site hypothesis for risdiplam at SMN2 exon 7 (Fig. 5E-H).
-Measurements for a non-target exon (ELP1 exon 20) confirmed that the observed dose-response behavior was specific to SMN2 exon 7, and thus did not reflect global changes in spliceosome behavior (Fig. S12A,B).
-Moreover, the risdiplam and branaplam Hill coefficients are quantitatively similar, regardless of whether or not the PT is present (Fig. 5E-L).
+Contrary to expectations under the two-site hypothesis, mutating the PT increased (rather than decreased) the Hill coefficient of risdiplam at SMN2 exon 7 (Fig. 5E-H).
+A similar effect was observed for branaplam (Fig. 5I-L).
+Measurements for a non-target exon (ELP1 exon 20) confirmed that the observed dose-response behavior was specific to SMN2 exon 7, and thus did not reflect global changes in spliceosome behavior (Fig. S12A, B).
+Moreover, the risdiplam and branaplam Hill coefficients were quantitatively similar, regardless of whether or not the PT is present.
 We conclude that the dose-response data contradict the cooperative formulation of the two-site hypothesis.